-SUBJECT: Authorization to Purchase from Government Supply Sources

-(Contractor's Name)

-(Contractor's Address)

-(CAGE Code)

-1 You are hereby authorized to use Government sources s in performing Contract No

-1. You are hereby authorized to use Government sources in performing Contract No. for [insert the requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority given to the contractor.]
+SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
+You are hereby authorized to use Government sources in performing Contract No fo r [insert th requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority g contractor.] given to the 2.a.

-2.a.
 Purchase Orders Under Federal Supply Schedules or Personal Property Rehabilitation Price Schedules.
-Place orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
-Attach a copy of this authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contractor).
-Insert the following statement in the order:
+Pla orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
+Attach a co authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Pro Rehabilitation Price Schedule contractor).
+Insert the following statement in the order: py of this This order is placed under written authorization from dated ().
+In the event of any inconsistency between the terms and conditions of f this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern

-b.
+- b.
 Requisitioning from the General Services Administration (GSA) or the Department of Defense (DoD).
-Place orders in accordance with this authorization and, as appropriate, the following:

-(1) Federal Standard Requisitioning and Issue Procedures (FEDSTRIP) (GSA FEDSTRIP Operating Guide: FPMR 101-26.2 (41 CFR 101-26.2)).
-Copies are available from the Superintendent of Documents, Government Printing Office, Washington, DC 20402; telephone (202) 512-1800; facsimile (202) 512-2250.

-(2) Military Standard Requisitioning and Issue Procedures (MILSTRIP) (DoD 4000.25-1-M).
+Place orders in accordance with this authorization and, as appropriate, the following: - (1) Federal Standard Requisitioning and Issue Procedures (FEDSTRIP) (GSA FEDSTRIP Operating Guide: FPMR 101-26.2 (41 CFR 101-26.2)).
+Copies are available from the Superintendent of Documents, Government Printing Office, Washington, DC 20402; telephone (202) 512-1800; facsimile (202) 512-2250. - (2) Military Standard Requisitioning and Issue Procedures (MILSTRIP) (DoD 4000.25-1-M).
 Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3, POD 43, New Cumberland, PA 17070-5011; telephone 1-888-DLA-PUBS(352-7827), or (717) 770-6034; facsimile (717) 770-4817.